cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-english-quotes.md

 **It's not who you are underneath, it's what you do that defines you.**
 **waiting for life is waiting to die.**
 **The only way to learn a new programming language is by writing programs in it.**
+**The happiest of people do not necessarily have the best of everything,The just make the most of everything they have.**